 Great for senior dogs

 As a dog grows older, their nails become weaker.
-Senior dogs are more vulnerable to having their nails shatter when using a clipper.
+Senior dogs are more vulnerable to having their nails shatter when owners use a dog nail clippers.
+You will find a grinder best suited to dogs of this age and prevents nail shattering from happening.

 Great for thick nails